 Ben Horowitz, author of The Hard Thing About Hard Things, agrees.
 Laid out in his blog post, preparing 4 training courses with 3 hours of prep time means 12 hours of time invested.
 For 10 employees who will work a total of 20,000 hours next year, a 1% improvement in their efficiency will gain you an extra 200 hours of work.

 During his time working at Netscape, Ben found that the second biggest reason for employees leaving (behind hating their manager) was feeling they weren’t learning anything and the company wasn’t invested in them.

 With Seth and Ben’s line of thinking, training solves both of these problems.

 Ready to get serious about your investment in employee training?
-Try Lessonly’s 15-day, free trial.
+Take a tour of Lessonly.
 Sign up today.